rei/gsampler/README.md

 	}

 	jdbc {
-		// registers a JDBC driver, will download driver jar using Groovy Grapes driver('org.h2.Driver', 'com.h2database:h2:1.1.105')
+		// registers a JDBC driver, will download driver jar using Aether driver('org.h2.Driver', 'com.h2database:h2:1.1.105')

 		// creates a connection factory object which can be passed to any jdbc reader